John Bettesworth-Trevanion

 John Trevanion Purnell Bettesworth-Trevanion (born Bettesworth; 1780 – 8 March 1840) was a Cornish politician.
 He rebuilt Caerhays as a Gothic-style castle.

-Early years
+Early life and education

 Bettesworth was born in St Michael Caerhays, Cornwall, England in 1780.
 He was the first son of John Bettesworth (died 1789) of Caerhays, who in 1784 unsuccessfully contested a seat in Parliament for Tregony, and Frances Elinor Tomkins (died 1821).
 His siblings included George, Henry, Frances, and Georgiana.
 His paternal grandparents were John Bettesworth, LLD, Dean of Arches, and Frances Trevannion.

 His education included Winchester College in 1788, and Eton College in 1796.

 Career

 Bettesworth-Trevanion was appointed High Sheriff of Cornwall in 1804.

 A Whig, he served as a Member of Parliament for Penryn briefly in 1807.
 He had contested the seat at the 1806 general election, but was defeated by Sir Christopher Hawkins; but the election was overturned on petition in February 1807, and Bettesworth-Trevanion held the seat until the general election in May 1807.

 His military career included cornet 2nd Dragoon Guards and reaching the rank of lieutenant colonel in the Reserve Cornwall militia.